Learn to Fly Drones Safely and Legally!

 Concepts and Containers

 Learn to create arrangements.
 Discuss styles including traditional, contemporary, oriental, funky, seasonal and special events.
 Explore color, focal point, pop, texture, volume and size.
-Make an arrangement to take home, container provided. *Registration deadline Oct 4.
+Make an arrangement to take home, container provided. *Registration deadline January 10 and February 21.

 Creating Style, Shape and Color

 Learn to utilize shape and color to create a stylish arrangement for any occasion.
-Bring your own favorite vase or container and make an arrangement to take home. *Registration deadline Oct 11.
+Bring your own favorite vase or container and make an arrangement to take home. *Registration deadline January 17 and February 28.

 Arrangement Workshop and Critique

 The culminating workshop brings your flower arranging skills together.
-Make an arrangement to take home. *Registration deadline Oct 18.
+Make an arrangement to take home. *Registration deadline January 24 and March 7.

 Microsoft Excel Training Certificate

-Successfully complete all three classes and receive a Microsoft Excel Training Certificate and receive 1.8 CEUs.
+Successfully complete all three classes for either Excel or Word or both and receive 1.8 CEUs along with a certificate of completion for each series of classes you attend.
 Classes may also be taken individually if you do not wish to obtain the certificate.

 Introduction to Microsoft Excel 2016